matari/RooTasker/CONTRIBUTING.md

-# Contributing to Roo Scheduler
+# Contributing to RooTasker

-Roo Scheduler is a simple app, but it was built from a Roo Code fork as the starter, so there's plenty of code to ignore.
-Feel free to add any features or fixes you think would be useful.
+RooTasker is a VS Code extension for task automation, built as a fork of Roo Code.
+We welcome contributions that enhance its functionality or fix issues.

 You'll find the code for this extension primarily in:
+- **Scheduler Components**:
+  - `src/services/scheduler`
+  - `webview-ui/src/components/scheduler`
+- **Watcher Components**:
+  - `src/services/watchers`
+  - `webview-ui/src/components/watchers`
-- src/services/scheduler
+- **MCP Server Integration**:
-- webview-ui/src/components/scheduler
+  - `src/mcp_server`

 ## Join The Roo Code Community